 - You want to acquire users to later on cross promote with other apps (already built or not)

 Other than that, you should find out where you can get revenue from: paid app, in-app purchases, subscriptions, ads, selling a service or product.
 Or a combination of those.
-This monetization/pricing “guide” or this report (if you have a game) might help you.
+This monetization/pricing “guide” might help you.

 Choose Your App Price

 You can decide that your app is free, and get revenue from in-app purchases.
 You still have to decide how much to charge for these in-app purchases.

 If you have a paid app, you’ll be able to experiment with it but be careful of the image you give to your potential users.
 It’s easier to start at a higher price and do price drops than to suddenly charge twice the price.

 The price you can charge people depends on your target audience and your app.
 Some people can happily drop $9.99 for an app (take a look at Audiobus for example), others (or the same ones!) will be reluctant to give you more than $0.99 for another.